captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Ugh.
 ---
-What I’m gonna make a profile on a website?
+What I’m gonna do make a profile on a website?
 ---
 ## PETER:
 Sure.
 ---
 ## CHERYL:
+[laughs]
+---
+## CHERYL:
 My friend Nancy came over once
 ---
 and I kid you not
 ---
-we drank a bottle
+we made a pitcher of voldka cranberry
 ---
-of Titos and cranberry and we
----
-made a thingamajiggie for me.
+and we made a thingamajiggie for me.
 ---
 ## PETER:
 And?